Complaints Procedure

 As a service targeted to retail customers resident in the Bailiwick of Guernsey, customers will have recourse to the services of CIFO if it is felt that any complaint has not been handled properly or dealt with to a satisfactory conclusion.

-If a complaint is filed with CIFO at any time, GCS will cooperate in any investigation in a completely open and honest manner, and provide any records that CIFO may require to support the investigation.
+When providing a final response to a complainant, GCS will advise the complainant that if they are dissatisfied with the outcome, they may refer their complaint to CIFO.
+GCS will cooperate in any investigation in a completely open and honest manner and provide any records that CIFO may require to support the investigation.

 The Board will consider any such complaints, the background to the complaint, and any findings by CIFO, and determine whether any further internal action is required, and whether any additional staff training or new procedures may be required.